JeongHun0716/vsr-low/French/README.md

 | VoxCeleb2 |       train        |        124           |    -    |   66,943    |
 | AVSpeech |       train        |        122           |    -    |  69,020    |

+## Structure of txt files of Multilingual TEDx (mTEDx) dataset
+The original videos downloaded from the mTEDx website are provided as a form of not-trimmed things.
+Therefore, you should trim the videos to contain only the speaker.
+For this purpose, Pingchuan Ma manually cleaned the French corpus and provided the file of video lists.
+Additionally, we use only under 20 seconds of videos in these provided files to train the VSR model.